suleimana/sjsws/README.md

 - Java Service Wrapper.
 - Apache Jakarta Commons Daemon package (Jsvc).

 These alternatives are much more advanced and you can do lot more by unsing them.
-However, they come with some complexities such as compatibility issues, having the need to implement custom interfaces, or its required to install some extra packages.
+However, they come with some complexities such as compatibility issues, having the need to implement custom interfaces, or that it requires to install some extra packages before using.
 A shell script, on the other hand, is easier to adapt to changing OS and Java environments.

 Features